MA, MBA, LPC

 Specializing in Trauma, Grief, PTSD and Addiction by conducting Subconscious Reformation interventions.

 Molly McGinnis, MPCC, DBH has a Masters in Clinical Mental Health Counseling and a Doctorate of Behavioral Health with a Focus in Integrative Medicine.
 She has a fundamental conviction that when we are experiencing emotional pain, we desire two things: 1) to find relief quickly and 2) that treatment be effective.
 By targeting the removal of subconscious barriers, she has helped over 600 clients maximize their mind’s own ability to self-heal.
 Molly specializes in treating childhood trauma / PTSD symptoms (nightmares, flashbacks, hyper-vigilance, anxiety, avoidance, etc.), somatic disturbances, and addiction(s) to: chemicals, self-neglect, toxic relationships, and other self-sabotaging habits.
+Molly is very effective in helping couples move past the trauma of a sexual or financial betrayal.

 With an approach similar to EMDR, Molly utilizes Subconscious Reformation interventions, which include a series of directive techniques, guided imagery, imprint replacement, and bilateral stimulation.
 The subconscious works on an entirely different plain than how we typically think, controls the majority of our behavior and remembers all.
 It is non-verbal and experiential, and fittingly, so is its treatment.
 Disturbing events are not reprocessed, and while the memory of them may not go away, the impact they had (physically and emotionally) most certainly will; allowing a sense of freedom and feeling more “in-control.”